jschnab/systems_design/pastebin/README.md

 Users have quotas, they cannot store more than a certain number of texts per time interval.

-Bonus features:
-* burn after reading (stored text can be read only once)

 ### 1.2.
 Non-functional requirements

 The application should be highly available.